rbw/pysnow/docs/full_examples/delete.rst

 Deleting a record
 =================

-Deletes the record returned from the query.
+Deletes the queried record and returns the result (dict).
-Successfully deleting a record returns a dictionary containing the result.

 .. note::
     Deletion of multiple records is **not supported**.